-- (2) Includes 1,405,403 shares of Class B common stock issuable upon vesting of RSUs awarded under our 2009 Stock Plan and 6,610,346 shares of Class B common stock issuable upon exercise of outstanding options granted under our 2009 Stock Plan.
+Includes 312 shares of Class A common stock and 466,668 shares of Class B common stock issuable upon vesting of RSUs awarded under our 2009 Stock Plan and 3,854,748 shares of Class B common stock issuable upon exercise of outstanding options granted under our 2009 Stock Plan.
 Each share of our Class B common stock is convertible at any time at the option of the holder into one share of our Class A common stock.
 Each share of our Class B common stock will convert automatically into one share of our Class A common stock upon any transfer, whether or not for value, except certain transfers to entities, including certain charities and foundations, to the extent the transferor retains sole dispositive power and exclusive voting control with respect to the shares of Class B common stock, and certain other transfers described in our certificate of incorporation.
 Upon the death or permanent incapacity of each holder of Class B common stock who is a natural person, the Class B common stock held by that person or his or her permitted estate planning entities will convert automatically into Class A common stock.
 However, shares of Class B common stock held by Benjamin Silbermann or his permitted estate planning entities or other permitted transferees will not convert automatically into Class A common stock until a time that is between 90 and 540 days after his death or permanent incapacity, as determined by the board of directors.
-In addition, all shares of Class B common stock will automatically convert into shares of Class A common stock on (i) the seven-year anniversary of the closing date of this offering, except with respect to shares of Class B common stock held by any holder that continues to beneficially own at least 50% of the number of shares of Class B common stock that such holder beneficially owned immediately prior to completion of this offering; and (ii) a date that is between 90 and 540 days, as determined by the board of directors, after the death or permanent incapacity of Mr. Silbermann.
-Includes 49,349,177 shares of Class A common stock issuable upon vesting of RSUs and 3,763,542 shares of Class A common stock issuable upon vesting of RSAs awarded under our 2019 Omnibus Incentive Plan as well as 9,189,065 shares of Class A common stock issuable upon exercise of outstanding options granted under our 2019 Omnibus Incentive Plan. - (3) Excludes RSAs and RSUs as they have no exercise price. - (4) Reflects shares available for future issuance under the 2019 Omnibus Incentive Plan (excluding shares underlying outstanding awards).
+In addition, all shares of Class B common stock will automatically convert into shares of Class A common stock on (i) April 23, 2026, the seven-year anniversary of our IPO, except with respect to shares of Class B common stock held by any holder that continues to beneficially own at least 50% of the number of shares of Class B common stock that such holder beneficially owned immediately prior to completion of our IPO; and (ii) a date that is between 90 and 540 days, as determined by the board of directors, after the death or permanent incapacity of Mr. Silbermann.
+Includes 43,709,052 shares of Class A common stock issuable upon vesting of RSUs and 923,130 shares of Class A common stock issuable upon vesting of RSAs awarded under our 2019 Omnibus Incentive Plan as well as 9,189,065 shares of Class A common stock issuable upon exercise of outstanding options granted under our 2019 Omnibus Incentive Plan.

+(3) Excludes RSAs and RSUs as they have no exercise price.

+(4) Reflects shares available for future issuance under the 2019 Omnibus Incentive Plan (excluding shares underlying outstanding awards).